SansGuidon/bookmarks/README.md

 * [myNoise](https://mynoise.net/noiseMachines.php) - Background Noises & Interactive Soundscapes
 * [A Soft Murmur](https://asoftmurmur.com/) - Ambient sounds to wash away distraction.
 * [Noisli](https://www.noisli.com/) - Improve focus and boost your productivity | Mix different sounds and create your perfect environment.
+* [musicForProgramming](https://musicforprogramming.net/) - Music possessing these qualities can often provide just the right amount of interest to occupy the parts of your brain that would otherwise be left free to wander and lead to distraction during your work.

 > Tools
 * [joshuathompson/baton](https://github.com/joshuathompson/baton) - CLI to manage Spotify playback | You are using Spotify and would love to use it via terminal / CLI tools ? try baton ;-)